Epiphenomenalism: Development

 During the 17th century, René Descartes argued that animals are subject to mechanical laws of nature.
 He defended the idea of automatic behavior, or the performance of actions without conscious thought.
 Descartes questioned how the immaterial mind and the material body can interact causally.
 His interactionist model (1649) held that the body relates to the mind through the pineal gland.
 La Mettrie, Leibniz, and Spinoza all in their own way began this way of thinking.
 The idea that even if the animal were conscious nothing would be added to the production of behavior, even in animals of the human type, was first voiced by La Mettrie (1745), and then by Cabanis (1802), and was further explicated by Hodgson (1870) and Thomas Henry Huxley (1874).

 Huxley agreed with Descartes that behavior is determined solely by physical mechanisms, but he also believed that humans enjoy an intelligent life.
 In 1874, Huxley argued, in the Presidential Address to the British Association for the Advancement of Science, that animals are conscious automata based on his experiments showing that movement was still possible without certain parts of the central nervous system being intact.
 Based on these results, Huxley proposed that consciousness itself was not in control of an animal's behavior, concluding that psychical changes are collateral products of physical changes.
-Like the bell of a clock that has no role in keeping the time, consciousness has no role in determining behavior.
+Like the bell of a clock that has no role in keeping time, consciousness has no role in determining behavior.

 Huxley defended automatism by testing reflex actions, originally supported by Descartes.
 Huxley hypothesized that frogs that undergo lobotomy would swim when thrown into water, despite being unable to initiate actions.
 He argued that the ability to swim was solely dependent on the molecular change in the brain, concluding that consciousness is not necessary for reflex actions.
 According to epiphenomenalism, animals experience pain only as a result of neurophysiology.

-In 1870, Huxley conducted a case study on a French soldier who had sustained a shot in the Franco-Prussian war that fractured his left parietal bone.
+In 1870, Huxley conducted a case study on a French soldier who had sustained a shot in the Franco-Prussian War that fractured his left parietal bone.
 Every few weeks the soldier would enter a trance-like state, smoking, dressing himself, and aiming his cane like a rifle all while being insensitive to pins, electric shocks, odorous substances, vinegar, noise, and certain light conditions.
-Huxley used this study to show that consciousness was not necessary to execute these purposeful actions, justifying the assumption that humans are insensible machines.
+Huxley used this study to show that consciousness was not necessary to execute these purposeful actions, justifying the assumption that humans are insensate machines.
 Huxley's mechanistic attitude towards the body convinced him that the brain alone causes behavior.